Vonage-Community/workshop-verify-python-mocks-example/README.md

 ## Creating a Vonage Verify application

+### What is Vonage?

+Vonage is a cloud-based communications platform that gives you the tools to embed communication capabilities directly into your own applications and services​.

+Rather than building communication infrastructure from scratch, you can use Vonage APIs to add voice, video, messaging, verification, and other network-level capabilities to products​.

-You will need a Vonage developer account and a Verify application in order to run the code in this repository.
+To run the code in this repo, you need a Vonage developer account and a Verify application.

 ### 1. Create a Vonage account